 “This too shall pass.”

-Here’s the foolproof, 100% guaranteed, sure thing about seasons: they end.
+Here’s the foolproof, 100 percent guaranteed, sure thing about seasons: they end.
 Winter will end.
 And if you are in what seems like an impossible season of your life right now, it will end.
 Sunny days are in your future forecast.

 Saying all this to say: Keep going!
 Keep going!
 Keep going!
 Don’t stop.
 I’m not sure what area of your life you may be in a winter season in, whether it be career, dating or family/friend relationships, but I want to encourage you to keep trying.
 If you have a dream or a goal that you are working toward and the journey to getting there has seemed nearly impossible, keep going.
 Keep putting in the work.
 Keep staying faithful.
 Keep putting one foot in front of the other.

 You know the cool thing that comes with winter?
 Snow days.
 Snow days are great for quiet.
 So if you are in a winter season of your life right now, maybe it’s time to reframe your perspective on what this time of your life is all about.
-Maybe you’re in need of a little rest and relaxation, and for that matter recuperation.
+Maybe you’re in need of a little rest and relaxation, and for that matter, recuperation.
 I know, as twentysomethings, we want nothing more than to go, go, go!
-But sometimes in life there are quiet seasons.
+Yet, sometimes in life, there are quiet seasons.
 And that’s okay.

 Don’t be discouraged by the snow falling outside.
 Breathe.
 Take it in.
 Take this time for what it is: a time to rest.
 But keep believing that a time will come when the sun breaks through the clouds, the snow melts and the winter season ends.
 Give it time.
 You’ll be ready to bloom in no time.